Cash in on factory incentives, such as cash-backs, that can be availed by first-time car buyers, college students, military personnel, etc.

 Find out more about the engine specifications and mileage, any serious drawbacks that other buyers may have experienced after having purchased the car.
 Make your decision based on your assessment of the car after you have test-driven it.

 Get Evidence of the Best Quote

-It makes sense to visit the dealership on a weekday and never during the evenings so that you can avoid having to compete with other prospective buyers.
-Since it is likely that there would be fewer buyers on weekdays during work hours, and you, being one of the few customers, will be given more attention by the salesman.
+Since it is likely that there would be fewer buyers on weekdays during work hours, and you will be given more attention by the salesman.
 Since the demand is lesser owing to fewer customer, the salesman will try harder to finalize the car sale, therefore, use this opportunity to negotiate the price, and get the best deal on a new car and trade-in if required.

 Inquire About Out-the-door Price

 The best quote need not be the best deal, the reason being, the out-the-door price may include additional dealer fee.
 This fee is often added by dealers, right at the point of finalizing the sale, so as to make up for some lost profit.